 A full-time, graduate or undergraduate, student of the University of North Alabama.

 Have the classification of a Junior or higher for the President and Vice- President of Student Senate, the fall semester of the year they assume that office.
-A sophomore, junior or senior may fill the office of Secretary, Treasurer, Communications Director, and Diversity & Inclusion Advocate.
+A sophomore, junior ,or senior may fill the office of Secretary, Treasurer, Historian, Chief of Staff, Pro-Tempore, Freshman Forum Advisor, Communications Director, and Diversity & Inclusion Advocate.

 ARTICLE VII